Case Study 13: Dairy production, standards and competitiveness in global markets

-What is the relative weight of labour costs in total milk production costs at farm level in the selected 9 countries?
+• What is the relative weight of labour costs in total milk production costs at farm level in the selected 9 countries?

-Labour cost and environmental requirements can play a significant and increasing role in the competitiveness of dairy value chains in a specific country and have a great influence on dairy product competition in the global market.
-In this case study labour cost will be quantified in each of the nine countries at farm level and a cross comparison will help to assess the market competitiveness of the dairy sector.
+Labour cost and GHG emissions can significantly, and increasingly, affect the competitiveness of dairy value chains and have a great influence on dairy products competition in the global market.
+In this case study labour costs and CO2 emissions have been quantified in each of the nine countries at farm level and, based on this, a comparison across countries was carried out.

 Case Study Leader